agentcontest/massim_2020/docs/scenario.md

   * __x/y__: the coordinates of the block (the agent being (0,0))
   * __type__: the required type of the block

+An agent can *accept* a task if it is near a *task board* (distance <=2).
+Each agent can only hold one task at a time.
+Tasks have to be submitted in goal zones.
+Only an agent, who has accepted the task before, can also submit it.

 ## Actions

 In each step, an agent may execute _exactly one_ action.
 The actions are gathered and executed in random order.